- Recent studies have reported that one in six people starting HIV treatment gain at least 10% in body weight over one to two years.

 Older people may be at risk of gaining more weight, but this effect has not shown up in all studies.

 Weight gain seems less frequent after switching treatment, although more research is needed on this question.
-Studies of people who switch to a combination that includes an integrase inhibitor have reported that women and black people gain more weight after switching than white men (Mugglin, Verboeket).
+Studies of people who switch to a combination that includes an integrase inhibitor have reported that women and Black people gain more weight after switching than White men and that substantial weight gain is more common in people switching to both TAF and the integrase inhibitor dolutegravir (Bansi-Matharu, McComsey, Mugglin, Palella,Verboeket, Verburgh).

 Which drugs have been linked to weight gain?